-Now we can \textbf{finish the proof of Bergman's centralizer theorem}.
-Consider homomorphism from the Proposition \ref{propberg}.
-Because $C$ is centralizer of $F_s$, it has transcendence degree 1.
-Consider homomorphism $\rho$ send $C$ to the ring of polynomial.
-The homomorphism has kernel zero, otherwise $\rho(C)$ will have smaller transcendence degree.
-Note that $C$ is integrally closed and finitely generated, hence it can be embedded into polynomial ring of one indeterminate.
-Since $C$ is integrally closed, it is isomorphic to polynomial ring of one indeterminate. $\square$
+Consider the homomorphism from Proposition \ref{propberg}.
+Because $C$ is a centralizer of an element in $K\langle X\rangle\setminus K$, it has transcendence degree 1.
+Consider the homomorphism $\rho$ which sends $C$ to the ring of polynomials.
+The homomorphism has kernel zero, otherwise $\rho(C)$ will have a smaller transcendence degree.
+Note that $C$ is integrally closed and finitely generated, therefore it can be embedded into the polynomial ring in one indeterminate.
+Since $C$ is integrally closed, it is isomorphic to the polynomial ring in one indeterminate.